-The theater was rebuilt by the Romans into a Roman theatre system with a connected Odeon, which are the buildings we see today.
-The auditorium of the Roman theatre with its two walkways has a diameter of 100 metres and was probably designed for approximately 7,000 spectators.
-The rows of seats, steps and the orchestra are made of black lava rock.
-The Odeon, which is directly connected west of the Teatro Romano, was also built of lava rock and is slightly higher than the big theatre.
+The Greek theater was later rebuilt by the Romans into a complex of a large theater and a smaller Odeon, which are the buildings we see today.
+The auditorium of the Roman theater with its two walkways has a diameter of 100 metres and was probably designed for approximately 7,000 spectators.
+The seats, steps and the orchestra are made of black lava rock, except the front seat rows which are dressed in white marble.
+The Odeon, which is directly connected west of the Teatro Romano, is also built of lava rock and is slightly higher than the theater.

 Since the Roman theater was later partially obscured by baroque buildings, it is difficult to discern from the outside.
-The entrance is at Via Emanuele 266.
+The entrance to the archeological site is at Via Emanuele 266.
 Admission fee: 6.00 €.

-Exit the theater complex on Via Vittorio Emanuele II and turn righ at the second street (Via Sant'Agostino) till you see on your right hand the excavations of Terme della Rotonda.
+Exit from the theater complex on Via Vittorio Emanuele II and after some meters turn righ at the second street (Via Sant'Agostino) till you see on your right hand the excavations of Terme della Rotonda.

-This is a vast monumental complex of Roman thermal baths, dated to the 1st-2nd century AD, transformed into a church in the Byzantine era dedicated to the Virgin Mary.
+This is a big monumental complex of Roman thermal baths, dated to the 1st-2nd century AD, part of which was transformed into a church (in the Byzantine era) dedicated to the Virgin Mary.

 The entrance is from Via della Mecca.
 Admission hours: The 1st and the 3rd Monday of the month from 9.00 to 13.00.
 The remaining days by reservation.
-Free entrance, if you ever manage to enter!
+Free entrance, if you ever manage to find it open!

-The impressive exterior of the church of the monastery (San Nicolò l'Arena) is unfinished with 4 pairs of severed columns and the incomplete facade.
+The impressive exterior of the church of the monastery (San Nicolò l'Arena) is unfinished.
+Four pairs of severed columns and the incomplete facade can be seen.